XXXV Heidelberg Physics Graduate Days - Programme

 Hans Jensen Invited Lecture

 on Thursday, 8th October 2015, at 17:30 (s.t.)

 After the Hans Jensen Invited Lecture, we will have the

 Regular Course Programme

-On Monday evening at 17:30 (s.t.), we will have an industry lecture, followed by a general welcome party.
+On Wednesday evening at 17:30 (s.t.), we will have an industry lecture, followed by a get-together with beer and pretzels.

 will give a talk on